 Fujifilm X-E3 versus Panasonic G9

-The Fujifilm X-E3 and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in September 2017 and November 2017.
+The Fujifilm X-E3 and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in September 2017 and November 2017.
 Both the X-E3 and the G9 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (48 percent) than the Fujifilm X-E3.
 Moreover, the G9 is substantially heavier (95 percent) than the X-E3.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.